MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 ## Licensing

 Process mining is licensed as part of Power Automate per-user licenses.
-If you don’t have a license, you can start a Power Automate premium trial to try the process mining capability.
+If you don’t have a license, you can start a Power Automate trial to try the process mining capability.
 The per-user licenses enable users to analyze processes and view the analytics report.

 **Task mining capability:** A *Power Automate per-user license* enables a user to analyze a recorded process and view the analytics report.
 Contributing recordings to a process doesn't need the per-user license.